 Psychiatrists diagnose and treat mental illnesses and prescribe medications that may help improve mental health.
-Read to see if this in-demand career appeals to you.
+Read on to learn more about this impactful health care profession and what you need to do to join it.

 According to the National Institute of Mental Health, one in five adults in the United States lives with a mental illness [1].
-Mental health issues can cover a broad range of conditions, so it's vital for medical professionals to correctly diagnose patients and help them get the correct treatment.
-That's where psychiatrists come in.
+Psychiatrists help individuals suffering from a broad range of mental health conditions – from addictive behaviors to depression – by providing them with the expertise required to accurately diagnose their conditions and provide effective treatment.

 Conducting interviews, psychological tests, and other assessments with patients